lewis-weinberger/psa/README.md

     "style": "Public announcement"
 }
 ```
 Note the date format should be "YYYY-MM-DD".
-For every event you'd like to be notified about, add a JSON file as above to your desired events directory. `psa` will scan this directory, parse the event files and send a message to the given Discord webhook when that event is drawing near.
-The message will appear as:
+For every event you'd like to be notified about, add a JSON file as above to your desired events directory.
+The message for the above example will appear as:

 ```
 [2020-07-29] Public announcement: Saskia's Birthday